espressif/esp-skainet/examples/get_started/README.md

 # 2. Workflow Walkthrough
 ### 2.1 Hardware Initialization

 You don't need any special-purpose boards to run the **WakeNet** and **MultiNet** examples.
-Currently, Espressif has launched several audio boards and one of them is ESP32-LyraT-Mini, which is what we use in this example.
+Currently, Espressif has launched several audio boards.
+Such as ESP32-LyraT-Mini and ESP32-LyraT V4.3, which is what we use in this example.

-For details on the initialization of the ESP32-LyraT-Mini board, please see codes in `components/hardware_driver`.
+For details on the initialization of the ESP32-LyraT-Mini board or ESP32-LyraT V4.3 board, please see codes in `components/hardware_driver`.

-If you want to choose other development boards other than ESP32-LyraT-Mini, please go to [esp-adf](https://github.com/espressif/esp-adf), which is Espressif's development framework for building audio applications based on ESP32 products, for more detailed information on hardware drivers.
+If you want to choose other development boards, please go to [esp-adf](https://github.com/espressif/esp-adf), which is Espressif's development framework for building audio applications based on ESP32 products, for more detailed information on hardware drivers.

 ### 2.2 Wake-up by Wake Word